mattborgesdev/mattborgesdev/README.md

 <p align="left">
   Hello!
 My name is Matheus, I'm 25 years old and I'm a Cloud Development Analyst at TOTVS in the Devops area.
 Among several technologies with which I have contact today, the main ones are:

-  ☁️ Cloud (AWS and GCP), CI/CD, Python, Powershell, Windows and Linux.
+  ☁️ Cloud (AWS and GCP), CI/CD, Python, Powershell, Windows, Linux.

   I explored in the past:

-  📚 Javascript ES6, Node.js, Java, Bootstrap, Sass, MySQL, MongoDB, Figma, Adobe XD, HTML, CSS, etc.
+  📚 Javascript ES6, Node.js, Java, Bootstrap, Sass, MySQL, MongoDB, Figma, Adobe XD, HTML, CSS.

 </p>